DigitalPath-Inc/alertwest-interview-q1/README.md

 ```

 > [!NOTE]
-> You should only need to modify [server.go](server/server.go), but feel free to take a look around.
+> You should only need to modify the [server](server/), but feel free to take a look around lib as well (but no touching!).

 ### Client (Monitoring Service)